What does your dream creative career look like?

 One thing leads to another

-Have you ever brushed off guidance that sounded too simple to try?
+Have you ever brushed off guidance about creativity routines that sounded too simple to try?

 Maybe it’s time to embrace simple and seize creative opportunities already available to you.